January, the I.BMX.F. - Florida, USA

 Make BMX an adult sport!

 We can give BMX more of an adult image by using mountain bikes in our sport.
 All terrain bikes/mountain bikes are included in “The New Concept”.
 Hopefully, this will open the eyes of the media, that BMX is not a children’s sport, but an adult sport, only on smaller (and therefore more difficult to handle and ride) bikes.
 A BMX racer can ride a mountain bike good and fast, but .... will a mountain biker, who doesn’t have a BMX background, be able to race a BMX bike on a BMX track just as well?
 Absolutely NOT, BMX racing requires a lot of co-ordination, power etc. It would be nice to show to the world the differences!
 Again, the addition of ATB/MTB to the overall new concept will attract more outside people.
-Besides, the respect the sport of BMX deserves as an adult sport will grow absolutely.
+Besides, BMX deserves respect as an adult sport and then it will grow absolutely fast.

 Make BMX a popular sport!